Ubuntu 18.04 comes with a stripped down version of Vim. If you want to use Vim for serious work, you want the full version.

 in bash, it will tell you that “command vim not found”.

-Those three commands remove the existing vim-tiny and install the full version with GUI
+Those three commands remove the existing vim-tiny and install the full version without GUI

 You can then check the vim version by command vim --version